SOCKS proxy

 curl -x socks5://username:password@host:port ipinfo.io

 IMPORTANT: The SOCKS proxy option doesn’t work with native network connections as used by most web browsers, Flutter-based apps, WebViews and audio / video streaming apps.
-For these scenarios please use the App Cloner SOCKS VPN service instead.
+For these scenarios please use the WebView proxy option or the App Cloner SOCKS VPN service instead.

 If you want to change the proxy server without recloning the app, you should considering using the Runtime modding options add-on.